 - At some point you may crave more power or features.
-A good first or second radio is a "mobile" (intended for a car), because you can use them in your car, or as a portable base station, or use them indoors with a 12-volt power supply and a roof-mounted antenna.
+A good first or second radio is a "mobile" (intended for a car) transceiver, because you can use them in your car, or as a portable base station, but also at home indoors with a 12-volt power supply and a roof-mounted antenna.
 These are usually around 25-50 watts.

 Antenna Upgrade Options

 - A better HT antenna (such as the Nagoya 771) will extend your range and reception over the included 'rubber duck' antenna and can be found for $10-15 (although counterfeits are common, so choose a reputable seller).
 These are actually L o n g rubber ducks (about 15-19" long).

 - A mobile (car) antenna with a magnetic mount such as the Tram 11861 can be as little as $25, and are mandatory if you want to use your HT from inside your car.
 As a bonus, you can stick these to a flat metal surface such as a steel cookie sheet and use it outside for a "portable base station".
 This is very handy for EmComm!